NREL/sensor-impact-evaluation-and-verification/README.md

 Authors: Liang Zhang, Matt Leach, National Renewable Energy Laboratory, January 18, 2021

+## Work in Progress
+TODO: find a better structure to select ML algorithm

+TODO: documentation to describe how to generate simulation data when technical_route is user_defined_analysis

+TODO: reduce the size of temporary files generated in sensor_inaccuracy_analysis module

+TODO: improve the computation efficiency of all three modules

+TODO: use config.json to define case-specific parameters instead of put all of constants in base_functions.py

+TODO: improve sensor cost analysis using sensor selection module results instead of a simple feature selection

 ## Installation
 Download and install the latest version of [Conda](https://docs.conda.io/en/latest/) (version 4.4 or above) Create a new conda environment: